cosmosmrg/recipeBot/README.md

-# recipeBot
+# CrispyBot

-* Using claudia.js to build a bot
+* Claudiajs to manage AWS Lambda Function
-* Calling api of food2food
+* spoonacular for researching recipe
-* deploy on aws lamda
+* claudia-bot-builder to integrate with facebook messenger
 * run on facebook messager "Recipe_bot" page @mayrecipe